How to Find Opinion Leader on the Online Social Network?: Methodology

+One thing we are interested in is how many dimensions of the subspace of the system can be controlled by a single node.
 Here, we use ${\rm rank}~\textbf{C}^{(i)}$ to capture the ability of $i$ in controlling other nodes in the networked system.
 Mathematically, ${\rm rank}~\textbf{C}^{(i)}$ captures the dimension of the controllable subspace or the size of the controllable subsystem when we only control node $i$.
 The exact control centrality of node $i$ is defined as

 where the $\textbf{B}$ in matrix $\textbf{C}$ reduces to the vector $\textbf{b}^i$ with a single nonzero entry, e.g. $\textbf{b}^i=[0, 0, \cdots, b_i, \cdots]^{\top}$.
-By calculating the exact control centrality of each node in the networked system, we can find the most powerful nodes in controlling the whole networked system.
-In a social network, we can find the most influential nodes by exact control centrality.
+By calculating the exact control centrality of each node in the networked system, the most powerful nodes in controlling the whole networked system can be identified.
+In a social network, with exact parameters, users with higher $C(i)$ can affect more users' opinions.
+Therefore, we can find the most influential nodes according to exact control centrality.